meqhh/ir_model/README.md

 # About

-A module that just can make field with type Many2one, One2many, and Many2many on ir.model form view shows the related model.
+This module allows you to display the related model for fields of type Many2one, One2many, and Many2many on the ir.model form view.
-I haven't test it in other odoo version than 17 if you're using other version just change the xpath if there's any issue.